-• The dissertation proposal outlines the goals and methods of the proposed research.
+• The dissertation proposal outlines the goals and methods of the proposed research (see details in Chapter 1 and Appendix II).
 The advisor reviews the first draft, suggesting changes that might be needed.
 After revision, the next draft version is circulated among the other committee members.
-It is not necessary to have a separate meeting of the committee to consider the plan; however, the advisor may decide to call one if s/he feels important issues need clarifying.
+Most often the dissertation proposal is circulated at least two weeks prior to the first committee meeting, where committee members provide feedback and the qualifying exam questions/topics are also discussed.
+Students must prepare a proposal for the first committee meeting.
+It is not necessary to have a separate meeting of the committee to consider the proposal before approving it; however, the advisor may decide to call one if s/he feels important issues need clarifying.
 More usually, the student is responsible for contacting each committee member to obtain feedback and advice.
-All committee members must approve the final draft of the proposal, and a copy should be placed in the student's file.
+All committee members must approve the final draft of the proposal prior to beginning dissertation internship/research and a copy should be placed in the student's file.